waynedog74/content/programming/10 Node.js Best Practices.md

 Authors: sedlav
 ---

-10 Node best ractices covered by Azat Mardan:
+10 Node best practices covered by Azat Mardan:

 * Use npm scripts
 * Use env vars